confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 The ``JSON`` format supports JSON values.

 The JSON format supports all of KSQL's ref:`data types <data-types>`.
 As JSON does not itself support a map type, KSQL serializes ``MAP``s as JSON objects.
-Because of this the JSON format can only support ``MAP`` objects that have ``STRING`` keys.
+Because of this, the JSON format can only support ``MAP`` objects that have ``STRING`` keys.

 The serialized object should be a Kafka-serialized string containing a valid JSON value.
 The format